-The total pension liability (TPL) for each of the DRS plans was determined using the most recent actuarial valuation completed in 2018 with a valuation date of June 30, 2017.

-The actuarial assumptions used in the valuation were based on the results of the Office of the State Actuary's (OSA) 2007-2012 Experience Study and the 2017 Economic Experience Study.
+The total pension liability (TPL) for each of the DRS plans was determined using the most recent actuarial valuation completed in 2020 with a valuation date of June 30, 2019.
+The actuarial assumptions used in the valuation were based on the results of the Office of the State Actuary's (OSA) 2013-2018 Experience Study and the 2019 Economic Experience Study.

-Additional assumptions for subsequent events and law changes are current as of the 2017 actuarial valuation report.
-The TPL was calculated as of the valuation date and rolled forward to the measurement date of June 30, 2018.
-Plan liabilities were rolled forward from June 30, 2017, to June 30, 2018, reflecting each plan's normal cost (using the entry-age cost method), assumed interest and actual benefit payments.
+Additional assumptions for subsequent events and law changes are current as of the 2019 actuarial valuation report.
+The TPL was calculated as of the valuation date and rolled forward to the measurement date of June 30, 2020.
+Plan liabilities were rolled forward from June 30, 2019, to June 30, 2020, reflecting each plan's normal cost (using the entry-age cost method), assumed interest and actual benefit payments.

-- Inflation: 2.75% total economic inflation; 3.5% salary inflation - Salary increases: In addition to the base 3.5% salary inflation assumption, salaries are also expected to grow by promotions and longevity. - Investment rate of return: 7.4%
+- Inflation: 2.75% total economic inflation; 3.50% salary inflation - Salary increases: In addition to the base 3.50% salary inflation assumption, salaries are also expected to grow by promotions and longevity. - Investment rate of return: 7.4%

-Mortality rates were based on the RP-2000 report's Combined Healthy Table and Combined Disabled Table, published by the Society of Actuaries.
-The OSA applied offsets to the base table and recognized future improvements in mortality by projecting the mortality rates using 100 percent Scale BB.
+Mortality rates were developed using the Society of Actuaries' Pub.
+H-2020 mortality rates, which vary by member status, as the base table.
+The OSA applied age offsets for each system, as appropriate, to better tailor the mortality rates to the demographics of each plan.
+OSA applied the long-term MP-2017 generational improvement scale, also developed by the Society Actuaries, to project mortality rates for every year after the 2010 base table.
 Mortality rates are applied on a generational basis; meaning, each member is assumed to receive additional mortality improvements in each future year throughout his or her lifetime.

-There were minor changes in methods and assumptions that impact the Port PERS 1, 2, & 3 plans since the last valuation.
+There were changes in methods and assumptions since the last valuation.